lapshubdev/device/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any bugs, issues, or have suggestions for improvements, please open a GitHub issue in the Racetrack Hero repository.
+If you encounter any bugs, issues, or have suggestions for improvements, please open a GitHub issue in the LapsHub repository.
 Provide as much detail as possible, including steps to reproduce the issue and any relevant information about your environment.

 ## Code of Conduct

 Please note that we have a Code of Conduct in place to ensure a positive and inclusive community environment.
 By participating in this project, you agree to abide by the terms outlined in the Code of Conduct.

-Thank you for your interest in contributing to Racetrack Hero!
+Thank you for your interest in contributing to LapsHub!
 We appreciate your support and look forward to your contributions.